Wild Hog Hunting Tips in West Texas

 Hog hunters using a rifle might think it doesn’t matter much if you use different grains of bullets when shooting at wild hogs.
 Shots can be fired and hogs missed if you don’t pay attention to this important piece of the hunting puzzle.
 So let’s go over a little bit of that …

-In order to get the same performance out of a weapon, you have to shoot the same ammo, the same brand, the same grain.
+In order to get the same performance out of a rifle, you have to shoot the same ammo, the same brand, the same grain.
 I just can’t tell you how important it is, especially at a great distance, how much difference it makes in the weapon’s ability to perform at its optimal level.

-Bow hunting is the same thing.
-Bow hunters seem to be a little bit more particular on everything being the same.
-We’re always taught to have the same anchor point, grip the bow the same, hold it the same, look through it the same, and everything on the bow needs to stay the same.
-And I can’t tell you how many times the peep site might have slipped just a little bit.
+Bow hunting is the similar.
+Archery hunters seem to be a little bit more particular on everything being consistent.
+We’re always taught to have the same anchor point, grip the bow the same(lightly), hold it the same, look through bow sights the same, and everything on the bow needs to stay the consistent.
+I can’t tell you how many times the peep site may have slipped just a little bit and a shot is missed.
 One little change will cause that arrow to fly a lot differently.
-And everybody shoots the same arrows.
+And archery hunting need to always shoot the same arrows.
 It’s very important to shoot the same brand, the same broad head, the same grain.
-I just can’t tell you how important that is in order to harvest a wild hog here in Texas.
+I can’t tell you how important that is in order to harvest a wild hog here in Texas.
 It’s all about taking the hog quickly and cleanly.
 Nobody wants to put a poor shot on an animal.
 If we practice a certain way, we hunt the same way.

 You see articles about this in different magazines.
 It may be the same topics but it’s worded just a little bit differently to try to get the point across of how important it is.